medic/cht-docs/content/en/apps/concepts/navigation.md

 - **Report Bug**: Let us know if something isn’t working or you encounter errors
 - **Log Out**: Sign out of the app

-## Sync Status
+### Sync Status

 {{< figure src="sync-status.png" link="sync-status.png" class="right col-6 col-lg-3" >}}

+Data synchronisation is important for [offline users]({{ ref="users" }}).
+These users keep a copy of the data they have access to on their device.
+They can work from their device while disconnected from the internet (offline), by reading from and writing to their copy of the data.
+"Sync" (synchronisation) is when data on the device is made to match the data on the server.
+Synchronisation consists of uploading all new or altered data on the device, and downloading new or altered data from the server.
+This may include the download of software updates when available.

-At the bottom of the menu is a notification which provides important about sync status.
-It lets you know whether reports are being submitted.
+At the bottom of the menu is a notification which provides important information about data synchronisation.

-If the sync status is green and says “All reports synced,” your reports have been sent.
-This means you have successfully uploaded all of your data to the server.
-However, it doesn’t necessarily mean you have downloaded all of the most recent data from the server.
+If the sync status is green and says “All reports synced,” this means you have successfully uploaded the most recent data on your device to the server.
+It also means that you downloaded the latest data from the server as of the time displayed.
+Note that there could be more recent data changes on the server, and it doesn't guarantee you are up to date.

-If the indicator is red, it means there are still reports waiting to send.
-This means you have not successfully uploaded all of your  data to the server.
-You should check your internet and data connection.
+If the indicator is red, it means you have data changes waiting to be uploaded to the server.
+You should check your internet and data connection to ensure a successful sync.